LazyCPU-org/e-nventory-glp-backend/README.md

 - Configure environment variables for production
 - Set up nginx as reverse proxy
 - Configure SSL/TLS certificates
-- Start the service with systemd or similar
 - Set up monitoring with Prometheus and Grafana

 ## Docker Deployment